Chinese Rare Books & Special Collections

 The Rare Book and Manuscript Library also has a substantial collection of Chinese rare books and large collections of China related archival and special materials.
 Particularly it holds print leaves of the Song Dynasty (960-1279), namely Ling ji duan bi 《零璣斷璧》, a collection of 12-title print samples.

-Users often asked for Columbia's print catalog, bibliography or title list of Chinese rare books and special collections.
-Unfortunately, a general catalog, bibliography or title list has not been compiled due to a variety of reasons.
+Users often asked for Columbia's print catalog, bibliography or title list of Chinese rare books and special collections in a book format.
+Unfortunately, a general catalog, bibliography or title list in a book format has not been compiled due to a variety of reasons.
 Thus, CLIO or Worldcat has to be used, particularly for updated, accurate information of rare books and special collections.